 The Common Law Division has a broad jurisdiction that includes workplace, transport accident and medical negligence claims, and claims by a beneficiary under a will.

-There are nine Lists within the Common Law Division, each with its own Judge in charge.
-The Lists are: General; Adoptions, Surrogacy and Name Changes; Defamation; Medical; Applications; Family Property; WorkCover; Serious Injury; and Confiscation.
+There are 10 lists within the Common Law Division, each with its own judge in charge.
+The lists are: General; Adoptions, Surrogacy and Name Changes; Appeals and Post Sentence Application; Applications; Confiscation; Defamation; Family Property; Medical; Serious Injury; and WorkCover.

 The Common Law Registry works with the judiciary, legal practitioners and court users to progress matters before the court.